 We would also like our project to initiate broader discussions about the impact of slavery on institutions of higher education in the United States.
 George Mason University (GMU) became independent in 1972.
 Two decades prior it was founded as a branch of the University of Virginia, which was first established by the American president Thomas Jefferson who used bondsmen to construct the halls and classrooms of this famous institution.
 Although enslaved individuals did not build GMU, as they did the College of William & Mary and Georgetown University, it is troubling that the namesake of our school has a little-known slave-owning past.
 Was this fact of George Mason's colonial and American life overlooked in the titling of our university?
 That question has inspired our summer research and spurred further interest in investigating the history of GMU as an institutional product of the Jim Crow era.
 Indeed, the ECGM team plans to expand its work on this subject by involving more faculty and students over the next several years.
 Finally, we envision a campus memorial highlighting the contributions, cultures and aspirations of enslaved individuals of Gunston Hall who enabled George Mason IV to become a celebrated father of the Bill of Rights.

-The ECGM project was inaugurated in the summer of 2017 by five selected undergraduates: Alexis Bracey, Global Affairs; Kye Farrow, History; Ayman Fatima, Government & International Politics; Elizabeth Perez-Garcia, Criminology, Law & Society; and Farhaj Murshed, Community Health.
+The ECGM project was inaugurated in the summer of 2017 by five selected undergraduates: Alexis Bracey, Global Affairs; Kye Farrow, History; Ayman Fatima, Government & International Politics and Systems Engineering; Elizabeth Perez-Garcia, Criminology, Law & Society; and Farhaj Murshed, Applied Statistics.
 Each student worked on a specific topic that advanced the overarching goals of the project.

 Two mentors,Dr. Wendi Manuel-Scott and Dr. Benedict Carton, launched the research after receiving a generous grant from the GMU Office of Student Scholarship, Creative Activities & Research.
 They are co-directors of the ECGM project, with faculty affiliation in the African & African American Studies Program and Department of History & Art History.